Concise Outlines for a Complex Logic: A Proof Outline Checker for TaDA (Full Paper): Introduction

 The complexity of advanced separation logics makes it difficult to develop proofs in these logics.
 It is, thus, crucial to have tools that check the validity of proofs and automate parts of the proof search.
 One way to provide this tool support is through \term{proof checkers}, which take as input a nearly complete proof and check its validity.
 They typically embed program logics into the higher-order logic of an interactive theorem prover such as Coq.
 Proof checkers exist, \eg for RSL~\cite{VafeiadisN13} and FCSL~\cite{SergeyNB15}.
 Alternatively, \term{automated verifiers} take as input a program with specifications and devise the proof automatically.
 They typically combine existing reasoning engines such as SMT solvers with logic-specific proof search algorithms.
 Examples are Smallfoot~\cite{BerdineCO05} and Grasshopper~\cite{PiskacWZ14} for traditional separation logics, and Caper~\cite{DinsdaleYoungPAB17} for fine-grained concurrency.

 Proof checkers and automated verifiers strike different trade-offs in the design space.
-Proof checkers are typically very expressive, \ie they enable the verification of complex programs and properties, and they produce foundational proofs.
-However, existing proof checkers offer little automation; they require users to develop most of the proof manually.
+Proof checkers are typically very expressive, enabling the verification of complex programs and properties, and produce foundational proofs.
+However, existing proof checkers offer little automation.
 Automated verifiers, on the other hand, significantly reduce the proof effort, but compromise on expressiveness and require substantial development effort, especially, to devise custom proof search algorithms.

 It is in principle possible to increase the automation of proof checkers by developing proof tactics, or to increase the expressiveness of automated verifiers by developing stronger custom proof search algorithms.
 However, such developments are too costly for the vast majority of program logics, which serve mostly a scientific or educational purpose.
-As a result, adequate tool support is very rare, which makes it difficult for developers of such logics, lecturers and students, as well as expert engineers to apply, and gain experience with, such logics.
+As a result, adequate tool support is very rare, which makes it difficult for developers of such logics, lecturers and students, as well as engineers to apply, and gain experience with, such logics.

-To remedy the situation, several tools took inspiration from the idea of \term{proof outlines}~\cite{Owicki75}, formal proof skeletons that contain the key proof steps, but omit most of the details.
+To remedy the situation, several tools took inspiration from the idea of \term{proof outlines}~\cite{Owicki75,AptBO09}, formal proof skeletons that contain the key proof steps, but omit most of the details.
 Proof outlines are a standard notation to present program proofs in publications and teaching material. \term{Proof outline checkers} such as Starling~\cite{WindsorDSP17} and VeriFast~\cite{JacobsSPVPP11} take as input a proof outline and then check automatically that it represents a valid proof in the program logic.
 They provide automation for proof steps for which good proof search algorithms exist, and can support expressive logics by requiring annotations for complex proof steps.
 Due to this flexibility, proof outline checkers are especially useful for experimenting with a logic, in situations where foundational proofs are not essential.